pretix/pretix-docs/docs/topics/gift-cards.md

 The gift card is created once you click :btn:Save:.

 Once a gift card has been created, it cannot be deleted and only the following properties can be edited: date and time of expiry, ownership, and special terms and conditions.
-You can do that by navigating to :navpath:Your organizer → :fontawesome-regular-credit-card: Gift cards:, clicking the gift card, and then clicking the :btn-icon:fontawesome-solid-pen-to-square: Edit: button.
+You can do that by navigating to :navpath:Your organizer → :fontawesome-regular-credit-card: Gift cards:, clicking the gift card, and then clicking the :btn-icon:fa3-edit: Edit: button.
 Changing a gift card's value by manually adding transactions is described in the section on [devaluing gift cards](gift-cards.md#devaluing-gift-cards).

 ### Accepting gift cards across different organizers